On the initial value problem for semiclassical gravity without and with quantum state collapses: Semiclassical gravity in the absence of quantum state collapses: physical solutions, the surface Hadamard condition and some initial value conjectures

 Turning to semiclassical gravity, it is clear that we will similarly have a much more straightforward procedure if we only seek solutions to order $\hbar$ for, similarly to in our scalar Yukawa model, once we are given initial data $(g_{ij}, K_{ij})$ on an initial 3-manifold, $\cal C$, which satisfy the constraint equations (i.e.\ the $0a$ components of \eqref{semi-simple}) in a suitable sense we will then only need to determine the restrictions of successive time derivatives of $g_{ab}$ to an initial surface, $\cal C$, to order $\hbar^0$ in order to determine $H_\ell$ and its $\partial_t$, $\partial_{t'}$ and $\partial_t\partial_{t'}$ derivatives to order $\hbar$ which is all that is needed to define the right hand side of Equation \ref{semi-simple} to order $\hbar$.
 (We postpone to later in the discussion the issue of what suitable initial data should consist of and how such data can be found.)
 In particular we may avoid the need to consider the successive stages of our iterative process as implicit equations since (just as in the scalar Yukawa model) once we only seek to determine $H_\ell$ to order $\hbar$, we only need determine the successive time derivatives of $g_{ab}$ restricted to our initial surface, $\cal C$, to order $\hbar^0$.
 The process of determining these will no longer involve the Hadamard subtraction piece, $H_\ell$ itself, but rather, to order $\hbar^0$, $g^{(2)}_{ij}$ may be obtained by consideration of the order $\hbar^{(0)}$ version, Equation \ref{physsolapprox}, of the semi-classical Einstein equations, \eqref{semi-simple}, while $g^{(3)}_{ij}$ and higher time derivatives of $g_{ab}$ restricted to $\cal C$ may be obtained by consideration of successive time derivatives of Equation \eqref{physsolapprox}.

-Of course we now also have to concern ourselves with the terms $\frac{1}{4 \pi^2} g_{ab} [V_1](x) + \Theta_{ab}(x)$ in \eqref{Tabren}, which depend on the 4th time derivative of the metric on $\cal C$.
-But as we saw in Section \ref{Sect:Dephbar}, when we restore $\hbar$, just as is the case for $H_\ell$, these too acquire $\hbar$ prefactors and so to determine these to order $\hbar$ it also suffices to determine the 4th time derivative of $g_{ab}$ restricted to $\cal C$ to order $\hbar^0$.
+Let us remark that, at this point, that this result is consistent with, and gives support to Conjecture \ref{Conj:PhysSurf} holding at least in the case we relax the demand for physical solutions to be exact and we admit approximate solutions to order $\hbar$.